Planting barren or weed infested gullies does much to enhance the Tamahere environment in general as well as individual properties.

 The return of tui to the area for the first time in decades in 2009 is testament to the value of such work locally, in Hamilton and throughout the Waikato.

-If you are keen on gully restoration, don’t know where to start or need help with efforts underway, Tamahere has an active gully care group and the Tamahere Plant Nursery offers low cost native plants to locals.
+If you are keen on gully restoration, don’t know where to start or need help with efforts underway, Tamahere has an active gully care group and the Tamahere Plant Nursery, run by volunteers, offers low cost native plants to locals.

-The nursery is open most Friday mornings 8.30 am to 12 noon and the occasional Sunday afternoon, at 284 Airport Rd.
+The nursery is open most Friday mornings 8.30 am to 12 noon at 284 Airport Rd.
 Driving south from the Narrows, it is the first entrance on the left past Lochiel Road.
 Please close the gate after you drive through.
 There is plenty of parking at the nursery.

-Reminders of upcoming days and invitations to go along to them are posted on the Tamahere Forum.
+Reminders of upcoming field events and workshops and invitations to them are posted on the Tamahere Forum.

 Tamahere gully restoration